kaiorosa1/100-days-of-code/r1-log.md

 I've worked on some BootStrap challenges.
 I'm very excited to learn about Front-End Libraries.
 I've solved one problem in the last FCC section.

+### R1D62

+I've solved some Bootstrap challenges and worked on Project Euler (FCC) on freeCodeCamp.